Blog post

 }

-Step 3 - Render HTML Using Mustache
+Step 3 — Rendering HTML using Mustache

 Next, render the HTML using Mustache:

-const mustache = require("mustache");
+const mustache = require('mustache');

-const template = fs.readFileSync("template.mustache").toString();
+const template = fs.readFileSync('template.mustache').toString();

-const data = JSON.parse(fs.readFileSync("data.json").toString());
+const data = JSON.parse(fs.readFileSync('data.json').toString());

 const outputHtml = mustache.render(template, data);